How to pass exams using a revision to-do list

-It sounds obvious, but make sure you know your courses and exam timetables.
-Click here for British exam timetables for all major British examination boards.
-They are all helpfully listed in confusing modular form.
-They make these sites confusing on purpose, I think, to test whether you’re awake enough to revise.
-If you can’t even work out which exams you’re taking, you should go back to bed.
+It sounds obvious, but make sure you know your courses and exam timetables (I’ve added a link to the AQA exam timetables for you).
+In general they make these sites confusing on purpose, I think, to test whether you’re awake enough to revise.
+If you can’t work out which exams you’re taking, you should go back to bed.
 Fact.

-Alternatively, you could ask someone who’ll know.
+Alternatively, try asking someone who’ll know.
 Like a teacher.
 Or the gremlin under your desk.
-Yes, the same gremlin you’ve been ignoring for weeks, because he says you should have started Not Failing Exams a while back…
+Yes, the same gremlin you’ve been ignoring for weeks, because they say you should have started revising for exams a while back…

 Good luck with that lot.

-Okay, so you know what my exam is about, and when it is.
+Okay, so you’ve nailed what your exam is about, and when it is.
 Now what?

 - Start at the beginning.